EasyGo Farm

 Before launching any animal-related enterprise, be certain you are willing to accept its demands.
 Not everyone is cut out to keep livestock.
 Before jumping into a livestock venture, ask yourself these questions:

-Will you roll out of bed at 2 a.m. to feed a bottle lamb?
-Are you able to retrieve escaped cattle and repair their flattened fences under a sizzling noonday sun, missing that long-anticipated televised ball game?
-Animals rarely get hungry, sick, loose or injured at convenient times.
+Will you roll out of bed every two hours to feed a bottle lamb?
+Are you able to catch escaped cattle and repair their trampled fences, missing that playoff game on TV?
+Animals rarely get hungry, sick, loose, or injured at convenient times.

 • Is a livestock sitter available when you need one?

-If not, would you forego dinner invitations, overnight trips and well-deserved vacations to care for your livestock?
+If not, would you give up dinner invitations, overnight trips and long-planned vacations to care for your livestock?
 Keeping livestock invariably ties you down.
 Neighbor kids or a vet tech are good options for vacation care.

 • Can you weather the inevitable livestock keeper’s lows?
-How will you react when your favorite broodmare shatters her leg or a weasel slaughters a slew of your prized chickens?
+How will you react when your favorite mare shatters her leg or a racoon slaughters half of your prized chickens?

 Animals die and injure themselves and each other.
-Evaluate whether you can handle these stressors.
+Evaluate whether you can handle these stresses.

-Could you send the steer to slaughter or could you sell the foal you love?
-Are you willing to pull out the stops to market your wares and continually monitor market trends to stay on the cutting edge?
-Do you have the means to advertise and market your business, maintain a farm website, and haul your livestock to expos, demonstrations, shows and sales?
+you send the steer to slaughter?
+Can you sell the foal you love?
+Are you willing to put in the work to market your products?
+Do you have the means to advertise and market your business, maintain a farm website, and haul your livestock to expos, fairs, demonstrations, shows and sales?

-If not, think “pets and hobby farm,” not “producion,” and don’t become a breeder.
+If not, think “pets and hobby farm,” rather than a breeding operation.

 • Can you afford to support your animals when things go awry?

 This is a big one.
-Markets falter.
-Disease can rip through your herd.
+Markets go up and down.
+Disease can decimate your herd.
 Expect the unexpected when keeping livestock.
-The endeavor can be a pricey proposition.
 You need to ensure you have the financial resources to see yours through bumpy times.

 • What is your motive for keeping livestock?

 Do want means of producing offspring to raise or to sell?
-Are you simply wanting to raise livestock as pets?
-If you keep livestock to claim a lower cost agriculture land tax assessment, your venture must eventually turn a profit.
+Are you simply wanting livestock as pets?
+If you keep livestock to claim a lower cost agriculture land tax assessment, your farm must eventually turn a profit.
 How much profit is enough?
 And would you be content if you lost money or your animals simply paid their way?

 Basic Livestock Owner Requirements